Tomographer/QPtomographer/doc/install.rst

 using *anaconda* or *pip*::

   # If you are using *pip* (or if you're not sure):
-  pip install numpy pybind11
-  pip install tomographer
+  pip install numpy scipy pybind11 pip install tomographer

   # If you are using *conda*:
-  conda install numpy gcc libgcc conda install -c conda-forge pybind11 pip install tomographer
+  conda install numpy scipy gcc libgcc conda install -c conda-forge pybind11 pip install tomographer